 Email marketing platforms enable you to manage lists, create and send beautiful emails, A/B test, and report on important metrics, such as open rate and click-through rate.
-That’s all you need if you’re a club that needs to send out a monthly newsletter.
-But if you’re a for-profit business that needs sales to survive or a non-profit that thrives on charitable donations, you need a marketing automation solution — pronto.
+That’s all you need if you’re a club or a very small business that isn’t concerned about growth and just needs to send out monthly newsletters.
+But if you’re an established for-profit business that needs growth and sales to survive or a non-profit that thrives on charitable donations, you need a marketing automation solution.

 Marketing automation allows you to do everything an email marketing platform can do, and much, much more.
 Large enterprises require a more sophisticated approach to lead generation, customer acquisition, and list management.
-These are things that a basic email platform can’t provide.
-Small and medium-sized businesses with aggressive growth strategies can also benefit from implementing a full-scale automation solution.
+These are things that basic email platforms can’t provide.
+Small and medium-sized businesses with aggressive growth strategies can benefit from implementing a full-scale automation solution such as HubSpot Inbound Marketing, a practice of bringing in leads through marketing automation.

 Lead Tracking and Lead Scoring

 What percentage of your website visitors ultimately complete the action that you want them to, like purchasing a product, making a donation, or contacting your sales team to talk about the services you provide?
-Less than 1%, typically.
+The typical answer is less than 1%.

-“But I have Google Analytics for that,” you might be saying to yourself.
-Google Analytics gives you useful statistical trends on how many people were on your website, what channels they came from (direct, organic search, social, paid advertising, email, etc.), and other insights like top-performing landing pages.
-These are all good trends to track and make data-backed decisions on, but they don’t help you zero in on hot leads, disqualify spammy users, or directly reach that 99% beyond broad-brushed generalizations.
+You might be thinking, “But I have Google Analytics for that.”.
+Google Analytics does give useful data on how many people were on your website, what channels they came from (direct, organic search, social, paid advertising, email, etc.), and other insights like top-performing landing pages.
+It doesn’t help you zero in on hot leads, disqualify spammy users, or directly reach that 99% beyond broad-brushed generalizations and it doesn’t actually help you generate those leads, it just tells you about who is already coming to your website.

 Tracking Individual Leads